Ten unusual Indian film takes on disability

 Taare Zameen Par (2007): Aamir Khan’s directorial debut explores the life and struggles of a young dyslexic child (Darsheel Safary) who comes into his own after being mentored by a kind art teacher at school.
 It won the National Award for Best Film on Family Welfare and made Rs61 crore in box office collections.

 Barfi!
 (2012): Anurag Basu’s comedy drama depicts its deaf and mute protagonist (Ranbir Kapoor) as a fun loving, charming young man through his relationships with two women, one of whom is autistic but equally spirited (Priyanka Chopra).
-It earned Rs105 crore at the box office.
+It earned Rs105 crore at the box office.thirdMAds

 Bangalore Days (2014): Parvathy Thiruvoth Kottuvata, better known to Hindi audiences for her turn in last year’s Qarib Qarib Singlle, played a paraplegic in the cult Malayalam film, who is however, a feisty, independent radio jockey.
 The movie directed by Anjali Menon also featured Nazriya Nazim, Nivin Pauly, Dulquer Salmaan and Fahadh Faasil in lead roles.